FlavourSys/user-manual/installation/backend.rst

 Ruby 1.9.3
 ----------

-Since the Mint back end is implemented as a RubyOnRails web application, we need a recent Ruby interpreter available to the root user.
+Since the Mint back-end is implemented as a RubyOnRails web application, we need a recent Ruby interpreter available to the root user.
 The current Mint revision uses **Ruby 1.9.3p448**.
 You may either install Ruby using your operating systems package manager or compile it from source, as done by the Mint